GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/03_geometry.md

 SPtr<VertexDeclaration> vertexDecl = VertexDeclaration::create(vertexDesc);
 ~~~~~~~~~~~~~

-If you are binding multiple vertex buffers, then make use of the @p streamIdx parameter when registering elements in **VertexDataDesc**.
+If you are binding multiple vertex buffers, then make use of the `streamIdx` parameter when registering elements in **VertexDataDesc**.
 This index will let the pipeline know in which vertex buffer to find the provided element.

 Once created you can bind the declaration to the pipeline by calling @bs::ct::RenderAPI::setVertexDeclaration.